dockstore/dockstore-support/tooltester/README.md

 1. Remove password prompt by using `sudo visudo` and append `jenkins ALL=(ALL) NOPASSWD: ALL`
 1. Configure the aws cli using `sudo -u jenkins -i` and then `aws configure`.
 Use the credentials in the jenkins@jenkins-master's ~/.aws/credentials
 1. Configure slave on master Jenkin: Manage Jenkins => Manage Nodes => New Node => Permanent Agent => Remote root directory: /home/jenkins
+1. If it's a new master, Add credentials (Kind: SSH Username with private key, Username: jenkins, private key: <same one as before, ask around for it>)
 1. Reduce executors to 1

 # Running tooltester: